 *Start Date: The start date of the event.

 End Date: The end date of the event.

 *Duration Amount: The number of days, hours, or minutes of an event.
 Note that we only capture duration for strikes and that this generally includes all calendar days that the strike covers.

 Duration Unit: Days, hours, or minutes of an event.
 Note that we only capture duration unit for strikes.
 Strikes are generally captured in days unless we can demonstrate the strike lasted a certain number of minutes or hours less than one day.

 *Worker Demands: The main demands associated with an event.
-Note that, based on our definitions of strikes and labor protests, these demands are not limited to traditional workplace demands.
-We have developed a list of ten demands (see below) that users can filter by based on the most frequently identified worker demands from our first approximately 150 entries.
+We have developed a list of twelve demands (see below) that users can filter by based on some of the most frequently identified worker demands from our first approximately 1,000 entries.

-Note that these ten demands do not preclude us from listing other demands for individual events.
+Note that these twelve demands do not preclude us from listing other demands for individual events.